matthewpersico/personal/README.md

 ## Grab the repos
 There are two - one for git templates and the personal repo with all the code.
+We assume that you can reach the remote specified.
+Make sure you have your 'id_rsa' key and your sh config set up to reach the server.

 ```
 $ REMOTE=github:matthewpersico # or change as needed
 $ cd $HOME